sylphxltd/typescript/docs/style-guide/style-quality.md

 # TypeScript Code Style & Quality

-This document details the standards for code style, linting, formatting, Git hooks, and quality metrics in TypeScript projects, aiming for maximum quality and consistency using the shared ESLint configuration packages (e.g., `@sylphlab/eslint-config-sylph-base`, `@sylphlab/eslint-config-sylph-react`).
+This document details how to set up and use the standard tools for code style, linting, formatting, and Git hooks in TypeScript projects, ensuring maximum quality and consistency through the shared ESLint configuration packages (e.g., `@sylphlab/eslint-config-sylph-base`, `@sylphlab/eslint-config-sylph-react`).

 ## 1. ESLint Configuration Packages